 Behavior Intervention

-Monarch School’s Behavior Department is led by a Board Certified Behavior Analyst (BCBA) / Certified Ohio Behavior Analyst (COBA) Director, and it consists of 12 Behavior Specialists including BCBAs and those pursuing their certifications.
-To support Monarch School students who face behavioral challenges, the Behavior Department implements Positive Behavior Intervention Supports (PBIS) throughout the school across the following three tiers:
+Monarch School’s Behavior Department is led by a Board Certified Behavior Analyst (BCBA) / Certified Ohio Behavior Analyst (COBA) Director, and it consists of Behavior Analysts, Behavior Specialists, and Registered Behavior Technicians (RBTs).
+To support Monarch School students who face behavioral challenges, the Behavior Department implements the following:

 Restraint Policy